deepgram/web-next/content/blog/posts/introducing-topic-detection-feature/index.md

         "confidence": 0.51437885
       }
     ],
     "text": "Even Greenpeace underestimated the rise of solar.
 When one of the world's largest environmental advocacy groups released an optimistic industry analysis called the energy revolution in twenty ten.
 It was far more ambitious than any government predictions, and it still got it wrong.
-Greenpeace estimated that by twenty twenty, the world would have three hundred and thirty five thousand megawatts of installed solar photovoltaic capacity...", "start_word": 0,
+Greenpeace estimated that by twenty twenty, the world would have three hundred and thirty five thousand megawatts of installed solar photovoltaic capacity…...", "start_word": 0,
     "end_word": 135
   }
 ]
 ```

 Developers can take the outputs from the API that performs Topic Identification to build downstream workflows, generate tags based on topics, power analytics tools, build search and recommendation capabilities, or integrate with other applications.

 To learn more about our API, please see the [Topic Detection page](https://developers.deepgram.com/documentation/features/topic-detection/) in our documentation.
 We welcome your feedback, please share it with us at [Product Feedback](https://deepgram.hellonext.co/b/feedback).